2025 Awards Categories

 To qualify in this category, the majority of the series must take place in a world of a futuristic, inventive, or fantastic nature.
 This may include magic, supernatural events or abilities, depict advanced or non-existent technology, or depict non-existent creatures and/or monsters.
 This category is inclusive of all time periods real or imagined.

-To qualify in this category, a production must have at least 6 episodes with a total running time of 120 minutes combined.
+To qualify in this category, a production must have at least 6 episodes with an episodic average running time of 20 minutes or more.
 Each episode must have the same series title, although individual episodes may have episodic names under the banner of the series name.
-The episodes must be related to the rest of the episodes in continuity, characters/actors and executive supervision.
+The episodes must be related to the rest of the episodes in narrative continuity, characters/actors and executive supervision.
 Each episode must be primarily recorded using three or more cameras, recording simultaneously.
-Multi-camera series are traditionally, but not necessarily, recorded before a live studio audience.
-Episodes must have a total running time averaging between 20 minutes and 40 minutes in length.
+Multi-camera series are primarily recorded before a live studio audience.
 All genres and time periods are welcome under this description.

 For the purposes of this award, the definition as represented in IMDb at the time of submission will be considered proof of producers’ intent, and will define the production as either a series or miniseries.
 If there is compelling evidence to the contrary outside of IMDb, the Awards Committee will review.
 All committee decisions are final.

-A reality series or game show should be unscripted in its presentation, and have at least 6 episodes of at least 20 minutes in length with the same series title, although individual episodes may have episodic names under the banner of the series name.
+A reality series or game show should be unscripted in its presentation, and have multiple episodes averaging 20 minutes in length with the same series title, although individual episodes may have episodic names under the banner of the series name.
 The episodes must be related to the rest of the episodes in continuity, rules structure, host, and executive supervision.

 This category includes music videos as defined by a song being performed alongside imagery that interprets the music.